Young's: Ram Brewery

 Young's claimed that the Ram Brewery was the oldest British brewery in continuous operation.
 At the time of its closure in 2006, the brewery was a mix of ancient and ultra-modern plant, including a steam engine which had been installed in 1835 and had been in regular use until the 1980s.

 A number of animals were resident in the brewery, including a ram, a number of geese and about a dozen working draught horses, usually a shire horse.
 Until the closure of the brewery in 2006, the horses and drays were still used for local deliveries of beer to locations within a mile or two of the brewery.

 The Ram Brewery officially closed at the end of the business day on Monday, 25 September 2006.
-The brewery closing story was carried by BBC London news and as of 4 December 2008, the old Ram Brewery has been approved for redevelopment into a new shopping / business centre.

 The new owner of the site, property company Minerva plc, has hired one of the former Young's brewers, John Hatch, as site manager.
 One of his jobs is to keep brewing going on the site via a 'nanobrewery' set up in the old Young's laboratory.
 Hatch's new Ram Brewery brews at least once a week in order to maintain the "oldest British brewery" claim.

 In July 2013, the redevelopment of the site was announced, to provide new residential and commercial properties alongside shops, bars, restaurants and public open spaces.
 As part of the redevelopment, historic buildings on the site will be retained and restored; among other things they will house a new micro-brewery and a museum of brewing history (in which the coppers and beam engine will be displayed).
 The banks of the River Wandle, which flows through the site, will also be opened up to the public as part of the new development.

 In November 2020 Sambrook's Brewery, formerly of Battersea took a 25 year lease on the site to build a new microbrewery, taproom, and planned museum.
 The brewery became operational in March 2021 and is now the main hub of Sambrook's brewing operation.
 The nano brewery is also still operational and the taproom was slated to be open by July 2021.

 The Ram Brewery was home to the MasterChef kitchen between 2011 and 2014.